 MDLB 1611, Pre-Analytical Procedures for Histopathology (3)

 TRU provides liability coverage for students on unpaid practicum placements.
-Note that workplace safety insurance varies by province.
-If you are an out-of-province student, check on this coverage in your home province or territory.
+Note that workplace safety insurance varies by province/territory.
+If you are a non-BC student, check regarding this coverage in your home province/territory.

 Please see Tuition and Fees for details.